 Create Your First Destination

-A destination is a unique email address (like abc123@in.quicktion.io) that's linked to a specific Notion database.
-Any email forwarded to that address gets saved as a new page in that database.
+A destination is a unique email address (like abc123@in.quicktion.io) that's linked to a Notion database, Google spreadsheet, or Airtable table.
+Any email forwarded to that address gets saved as a new page in Notion, a new row in Google Sheets, or a new record in Airtable.

 You can create multiple destinations for different purposes -- one for receipts, one for newsletters, one for client emails, and so on.